 Built hundreds of website and helped countless schools realise their potential online.
 Ian should be called upon for straight-talking advice and to make a difference to the way you present your school through every outlet.

-Since launching The School Website Compliance Software in September 2018, over 1000 schools have signed up and started to check their website.
-It's still early days but there are some very interesting trends that are appearing already.
-It can be hard to understand the latest school website requirements.
-The trends we see in completed audits give us a great deal of insight into what schools are struggling with.
+Since launching The School Website Compliance Software in September 2018, nearly 2000 schools have signed up and started to check their website.
+It can be hard at times to understand the school website requirements so hopefully, this blog post will help you overcome some of those trickier areas.

-This is the easiest one to fix so lets start here!
+This is the easiest one to fix so let's start here!
 The requirements are mostly around naming key contacts.
 The purpose is to make sure that it's easy to get in touch with people at your school.
 Schools need to be accessible and easy to contact so it's worth putting the effort in.
-That's not just an Ofsted box checking exercise, it's standard good practice online.
+There are five contact details that must be listed on this page. are Contact details for the SENCo and the name of the person who deals with queries from parents and other members of the public are the two that are frequently left off.
+That's not just an Ofsted box-checking exercise, it's standard good practice online.

 if you enjoyed this article, get email updates (it’s free).